 - Any new undergraduate or graduate student applying for admission and claiming in-state residency

-- Any current student who is coming back after taking a break of at least one semester who has not completed RDS previously and is claiming in-state residency
+- Any current student who is coming back after taking a break of at least one semester (Fall or Spring) who has not completed RDS previously and is claiming in-state residency

 - Any student who has completed RDS previously but whose RCN has expired

 - Any student changing academic levels (i.e. undergraduate to graduate) or seeking a second degree at the same institution and claiming in-state residency